 In the case of Solana, we're now familiar with the new store layout and we've learned the language on the labels.
 Starting with the balances endpoint as we are today is just step one in the journey to provide granular, historical, on-chain data for Solana side-by-side the other 26+ chains we index.

 The Covalent API is battle-tested by tens of thousands of developers across hundreds of applications.
-Currently, developers have access to Solana data through API Reference getTokenAccountsByOwner RPC endpoints, but Covalent goes above and beyond the RPC layer to fetch both current and historical data on token holders, robust transactions, NFT metadata and market data, and more.
+Currently, developers have access to Solana data through getTokenAccountsByOwner RPC endpoints, but Covalent goes above and beyond the RPC layer to fetch both current and historical data on token holders, robust transactions, NFT metadata and market data, and more.

 The developer experience with Covalent will never require users to write complex and time-consuming indexing code to extract data.
 Rather, the developer experience should remain unchanged even as we expand to more non-EVM chains.
 We believe in doing the heavy lifting to enable the lightest and fastest user experience.
 Make things easy for developers and WAGMI. 💪